 Plus, even though rental prices have grown in the last ten years, the high purchase price of a property in London means it can be difficult to achieve a solid, profitable rental yield – a key consideration for any buy-to-let investor.

-And finally, Savill’s regional forecasts predict a slower rate of house price growth in London over the next 5 years than anywhere else in the country.
+And Savill’s regional forecasts predict a slower rate of house price growth in London over the next 5 years than anywhere else in the country.

 Of course, this doesn’t mean London is a bad choice.
 After all, even a small percentage increase in house prices in London can result in a substantial amount of raw monetary value.
-Other areas across the country simply have more scope for bigger percentage increases given their lower starting position).
+Other areas across the country simply have more scope for bigger percentage increases given their lower starting position.

 When it comes to London property, there’s often lots of hype.
 Certain areas are quickly touted as hotspots or the next big thing, without much evidence.